How to Improve GRE Verbal Section by 18 Points?

 Reading Comprehension:

-For RC, I started reading articles from multiple resources such as ReadtheoryArts and Letters Daily, The Economist, Newyorker and others mentioned in GRE verbal guide in order to avoid nervousness after having a difficult topic during my real exam.
+For RC, I started reading articles from multiple resources such as ReadtheoryArts and Letters Daily, The Economist, Newyorker and others mentioned in GRE verbal guide in order to avoid nervousness after having a difficult topic during my actual exam.

 I divided question types into two parts during prep:

-• Global questions like primary purpose, main idea or tone of the author.
+• Global questions like primary purpose, main idea, or tone of the author.

 Test Day Strategy:

-Speaking about the test day strategy, I skipped 5 and 6 questions in each verbal section: the triple blank TC, as they take a bit longer than a minute and chances to answer them accurately are rare.
-Next from 7 to 20: RC and SE, I focused more on these questions as reading and vocabulary were my strengths.
+Speaking about the test day strategy, I skipped 5 and 6 questions in each verbal section: the triple blank TC, as they take a bit longer than a minute, and chances to answer them accurately are rare.
+Next, from 7 to 20: RC and SE, I focused more on these questions as reading and vocabulary were my strengths.

 Materials: